xwang297/multivariate-meta-analysis-on-learner-autonomy/README.md

 # A Meta-analysis of the Effects of Strategy Instruction on Chinese College Students’ English Achievement and Learner Autonomy

-Authors: Xue Wang, Qiyang Zhang, Huanchun Chen, Amanda J. Neitzel
+Authors: Xue Wang, Qiyang Zhang, Huanchun Chen, Amanda J. Neitzel, and Marcia Davis